 Leaders in the performing arts are invited to experience this flagship ISPA program at home but nevertheless connected with their colleagues from around the world.
 Please mark your calendars for Wednesday, June 3, 2020 at 9:00 am EDT and register here for the free and open to all 2 hour Pitch New Works streaming event.
 ISPA members will have ongoing access to recorded footage and presentation materials following the live event.

 The ten selected projects represent a diverse mix of genres and disciplines and are an exciting reflection of the new works in development across Taipei, the Asian region, and the globe.
+More details on each project can be found in the Pitch New Works Handout.
 We are also delighted that Anthony Sargent CBE, CEO of Luminato Festival Toronto, will join us as virtual host.
 The ten projects include:

 Gastronomic | curious directive | Theater | United Kingdom